Identification and early support

 Read the text that appears below

-Children in primary education (aged 4–11 years) who are showing early signs of emotional and social difficulties may include those who are showing early signs of anxiety or emotional distress, for example, children who have poor peer relations, low self-esteem, are withdrawn or have behavioural problems.
+Children in secondary education (aged 11–18 years) who are showing early signs of emotional and social difficulties may include those who are showing early signs of anxiety or emotional distress, for example, children who have poor peer relations, low self-esteem, are withdrawn or have behavioural problems.

 Children who are exposed to difficult situations are at higher risk.
 Difficult situations include: experience of bullying, racism, coping with socially disadvantaged circumstances, adverse life events (such as bereavement or parental separation) and those who have been exposed to abuse or violence.